Hans Vijlbrief

-Johannes Alexander "Hans" Vijlbrief (born 17 August 1963) is a Dutch civil servant, economist, and politician, currently serving as a member of parliament for the social-liberal party Democrats 66 (D66).
-He previously served as State Secretary for the Extractive Industries in the Fourth Rutte cabinet.
+Johannes Alexander "Hans" Vijlbrief (born 17 August 1963) is a Dutch politician currently serving as the minister of social affairs and employment for the social-liberal party Democrats 66 (D66).
+He previously served as a state secretary in the Fourth Rutte cabinet.

 Vijlbrief started his career at the Ministry of Economic Affairs, after earning his doctorate at the Vrije Universiteit Amsterdam in 1992.
 Subsequently, he worked at the Bureau for Economic Policy Analysis (CPB) before returning to Economic Affairs, where he filled several positions as director and director-general.
 Vijlbrief was appointed Treasurer-General of the Ministry of Finance in 2011, and occupied that post until he became president of the advisory body Eurogroup Working Group six and a half years later.
 He had been a member of that group while serving as Treasurer-General, assisting Eurogroup President Jeroen Dijsselbloem.

 Just after he had been re-elected at the working group, Vijlbrief was appointed State Secretary for Finance together with Alexandra van Huffelen in January 2020.
 He succeeded Menno Snel, who had resigned as a result of the childcare benefits scandal, and became responsible for the Tax Administration and tax affairs.
 Vijlbrief was elected to the House of Representatives in 2021, but he left this position upon his appointment as State Secretary for the Extractive Industries as part of the new fourth Rutte cabinet in January 2022.
 He was again elected to the House in November 2023, and his term as state secretary ended in July 2024.

 Early life and education

 Vijlbrief was born on 17 August 1963 in Voorschoten, a village in South Holland close to Leiden.
 His father, Johan, was a sales manager at beverage company Riedel and would later found his own bottler.

 He attended the high school Visser 't Hooft Lyceum in Leiden, earning his atheneum diploma in 1981.
-Thereafter, he studied general economics at the Vrije Universiteit Amsterdam until 1987.
-He continued studying at the university, receiving his doctorate in economics in 1992.
+Thereafter, he studied at Vrije Universiteit Amsterdam where he obtained an MSc degree in general economics in 1987.
+He continued studying at the university, receiving his PhD in economics in 1992.
 His dissertation was titled Unemployment insurance and the Dutch labour market.